 I created low fidelity prototypes were created to test different possible layouts and menu selections.
-Early versions on paper mimicked the layout of Stratozone with a form embedded into the product page.
+Early versions on paper mimicked the layout of Stratozone and Hypergrid with a form embedded into the product page.

 Later versions (including Balsamiq mockups) moved more towards the large buttons/large text layout of Hyperform.
 The "Request Demo" button was emphasized.